HumanOsv/XYZ_To_ReaxFF_Input-DAT/README.md

       Example (See Folder ./Example/)

             perl BuildInputReaxFF.pl CuC74N8H80O8.xyz

+*NOTE: To run BuildInputReaxFF.pl the following files are necessary in the working directory:*

+    • XYZMol-file          : XYZMol file.

+    • BuildInputReaxFF.pl  : The executable file.

+    • ReaxFF file          : Reactive MD-force field file of Lammps.

 After a successful run the program will make several output files named as: